Azure/missionlz-edge/docs/F5_manual_cfg.md

 - In the `VLANS and Tunnels` field, select the VLAN that is associated with the internal subnet (example: `Internal_Interface`).
 - In the `Source Address Translation` field, select `Auto Map` from the dropdown.
 - Leave all other fields with the default settings and click the `Finished` button at the bottom of the page

+## Applying STIG Configurations to F5

+### Enabling the root account

+In-order to scp a bash script over to the F5 and then execute the script, the root account must be enabled.

+Perform the steps below from the Windows 2019 management VM:

+- Open a `CMD` window
+- SSH into the F5 BIG-IP as the f5admin account by running the command: `ssh f5admin@<mgmt-ip-of-f5>`.
+If using SSH keys, add `-i <path/name of private key>`.
+Default management IP for F5 BIG-IP is `10.90.0.4`
+- Once on the BIG-IP, ensure the prompt si `(tmos)#`
+- From the `(tmos)#` prompt, enter the command `modify auth password root`.
+Enter a new password once prompted and save password to Key Vault.
+- From the `(tmos)#` prompt, enter the command `modify /sys db systemauth.disablerootlogin value false`.
+Reboot the F5 BIG-IP by entering the command `reboot`

+### Executing bash configuration script

+The MLZ repo that is part of the deployment container image contains the bash script called `<script_name>` that will be used to apply STIG and network settings to the BIG-IP.
+The script is located in the `/src/scripts/f5config` folder.
+Copy the script over to the Windows 2019 management VM.

+From the Windows 2019 management VM, copy the bash script over to the F5 BIG-IP by running the command below:

+- `scp <path_to_script>\<script_name> root@<mgmt-ip-of-f5>:/var/config/rest/downloads/<script_name>`

+SSH into the F5 BIG-IP as the root account by running the command: `ssh root@<mgmt-ip-of-f5>`.

+Navigate to the `/var/config/rest/downloads/` folder

+Execute the bash script using the command: